sillynano/sillynano.github.io/src/content/projects/Minecraft.md

 website: https://sillynano.xyz/minecraft
 ---

-I made this on june 17 2o25 as a first time project for the summer of making.
-This is not the full version of it, I am just learning the basic of HTML and how to use it to.
+I made this on June 17 2025 as a first time project for the summer of making.
+This is not the full version of it, I am just learning the basic of HTML and how to use it too.